blakehaswell/FIR-Long-Briefs/Straight and level/straight-and-level.md

 ![](./bernoullis-principle_2.png)

 <!--
 If we cut the venturi tube in half, we get something approximating the top surface of a wing, and we can see the same low pressure area created as air flows over the curved top surface.
+This low pressure area pulls the wing up.
 -->

 ---